Recent Performance Improvement Talks by Kevin McManus

 How to Setup a High Impact Continuous Improvement System

 Many leaders are disappointed with the results their continuous improvement approaches return.
 Projects take too long, only a small percentage of people get involved, and approach interest fades over time.
-At the same time, there are a small percentage of organizations which have both sustained their improvement systems over time and improved the volume and impact of their system changes.
+At the same time, there are a small percentage of organizations that both sustain their improvement systems over time and improved the volume and impact of their system changes.

-Why have some organizations been successful while most have hopped from one approach to another in pursuit of one that really works?
-What design features have these organizations built into their continuous improvement approaches to allow for sustained high levels of engagement and significant results?
+Why do some organizations succeed while most hop from one approach to another in pursuit of one that really works?
+What design features do these organizations build into their continuous improvement approaches to help sustain high levels of engagement and significant results?
 How can one determine which approach to continuous improvement aligns the best with the goals and strategies of the organization?

 Workshop participation provides you with the tools and processes necessary to design, build, use, and improve a continuous improvement system.
 Also, it helps you identify which approaches to CI best fit with the process improvement goals, strategies, and culture that you desire within your organization.
 Most importantly, this workshop helps you install a value added, cost effective continuous improvement system.